iamdcj/css/layout/grid/units/README.md

 # The 'fr' Unit

-The 'fr' unit is a fraction unit; it asssess the number of items in a `grid` container, and determines the fractional size for each item based on the container width.
+The `fr` unit is a fraction unit; it asssess the number of items in a `grid` container, and determines the fractional size for each item based on the container width.

 **CSS**
 We state that we would like three columns, each a `fr`action wide.